 If you enjoy water parks then Aquatic will be on your must do list during your next visit to Orlando.
 From thrill water rides to two large wave pools as well as both fast and slow “lazy rivers”, Aquatica is the perfect place to stay cool in the hot Florida sun.

-- Ray Rush – the newest ride at Aquatica.
-Family friendly raft slide
+- Ray Rush – Family friendly raft slide

 - Dolphin Plunge – water slide through a pool of commerson dolphins

 - Ihu’s Breakaway Falls – drop style water slides for the daring